David Johnson (basketball)

-David Ricardo Johnson (born February 26, 2001) is an American professional basketball player for the Raptors 905 of the NBA G League.
-He played college basketball for the Louisville Cardinals, and was drafted by the Toronto Raptors in the second round of the 2021 NBA Draft.
+David Ricardo Johnson (born February 26, 2001) is an American professional basketball player for the Tasmania JackJumpers of the Australian National Basketball League (NBL).
+He played college basketball for the Louisville Cardinals, and was drafted by the Toronto Raptors in the second round of the 2021 NBA draft.

-Early life and high school career
+Early life

 Johnson grew up in Louisville, Kentucky, and attended Trinity High School.
 As a sophomore, Johnson averaged 10.5 points and 4.8 rebounds per game and was named third team All-State.
 He was named first team All-State as a junior after averaging 13.9 points, 5.8 rebounds and 5.2 assists per game.
 Johnson was ranked a four-star recruit and the best college prospect in the state of Kentucky by ESPN and committed to play at Louisville early during his senior year.
 He de-committed after Louisville was named as part of the 2017–18 NCAA Division I men's basketball corruption scandal, but recommitted after considering offers from Georgia and Xavier.
 As a senior, Johnson averaged 16.1 points, 7.2 rebounds and four assists per game and was named First Team All-State and the Player of the Year by the Lexington Herald-Leader.
 He was named the MVP of the Kentucky Sweet 16 state tournament after recording 22 points, 12 rebounds, two assists and four blocked shots in the state title game.
 He scored 1,472 points and grabbed 719 rebounds in four seasons as a starter at Trinity.